-- Crop: resizes and levels your photo. - Tone: for adjusting exposure, contrast, highlights, shadows, midtones, white and black points, and for adding structure or applying dehaze. - Color: lets you adjust the color balance of the photo. - Al Auto: performs an automatic tone adjustment on your photo using a proprietary ON1 algorithm. - Details: for applying sharpening and noise reduction. - Presets: ON1 Photo Mobile includes a variety of presets in multiple categories, letting you achieve a great look with one click. - Effects: lets you apply nine of Photo RAW's Effects filters: Black & White, Color Adjustment, Curves, Dynamic Contrast, Film Grain, HDR Look, Glow, Split Tone, and Vignette.
+- Crop: resizes and levels your photo. - Tone: for adjusting exposure, contrast, highlights, shadows, midtones, white and black points, and for adding structure or applying dehaze.

+and black points, and for adding structure of applying dena

+- Color: lets you adjust the color balance of the photo. - Al Auto: performs an automatic tone adjustment on your photo using a proprietary ON1 algorithm. - Details: for applying sharpening and noise reduction. - Presets: ON1 Photo Mobile includes a variety of presets in multiple categories, letting you achieve a great look with one click. - Effects: lets you apply nine of Photo RAW's Effects filters: Black & White, Color Adjustment, Curves, Dynamic Contrast, Film Grain, HDR Look, Glow, Split Tone, and Vignette.